awaemmanuel/hopper_coding_challenge/README.md

 ## IntToStringConverter.java
 [Digit(s) to String representation converter](TimeInterpreter/src/IntToStringConverter.java)
-A generic class that takes any digit and returns to the words representation This class is largely inspired by my research online for a more robust way to handle this type of conversion.
+A class that takes any digit and returns to the words representation This class is largely inspired by my research online for a more robust way to handle this type of conversion.
 In the spirit of OOP, I've choosen to implement this class to abstract,